kumarrohan9724/Intelligent-Fortification-of-Agricultural-Integrity-blockchain/README.md

 ## About

-IFAI is developed by [Your Organization/Name], aiming to revolutionize agricultural data integrity through blockchain technology and intelligent algorithms.
+IFAI is developed by SRMIST STUDENTS, aiming to revolutionize agricultural data integrity through blockchain technology and intelligent algorithms.